EvaJF/AdvisIL/imagenet/tutorial.md

 You obtain a tree structure in a text file.

 NB : if you get error `Search too large.
 Narrow search and try again...`, you might need to choose a concept lower in the hierarchy.
-Otherwise, the issue can be fixed by manually setting a larger buffer space in wordnet source code (see ???).
+Otherwise, the issue can be fixed by manually setting a larger buffer space in wordnet source code.

 4. __Filter classes according to their number of images__